plutoniummod/bug-tracker/README.md

-# Plutonium Bug Tracker
+# Plutonium Issue Tracker
-Use this repository to report bugs.
+Use this repository to report bugs or request features.